 All entities over which Latam has control have been included in the consolidation.
 The Company has analyzed the control criteria in accordance with the requirements of IFRS 10.
-For those subsidiaries that file for Bankruptcy under Chapter 11 (See note 2), although in this reorganization process decisions are subject to authorization by the court, considering that the subsidiaries companies and the parent company filed for bankruptcy with the same Court, jurisdiction, and the same judge, the Court generally views the consolidated entity as a single group and management believes that Latam continues to maintain control over its subsidiaries and therefore have considered appropriate to continue to consolidate these subsidiaries.
+For those subsidiaries that file for Bankruptcy under Chapter 11 (See note 2), although in this reorganization process decisions are subject to authorization by the Court, considering that the subsidiaries companies and the parent company filed for bankruptcy with the same Court jurisdiction, and the same judge, the Court generally views the consolidated entity as a single group and management believes that Latam continues to maintain control over its subsidiaries and therefore have considered appropriate to continue to consolidate these subsidiaries.

-Changes occurred in the consolidation perimeter between January 1, 2019 and June 30, 2020, are detailed below:
+Changes occurred in the consolidation perimeter between January 1, 2019 and September 30, 2020, are detailed below:

-- (1) Incorporation or acquisition of companies - On May 21, 2020, LATAM Airlines Group S.A., has acquired a total of 23,415 shares of Latam Airlines Perú S.A. to non-controlling shareholders, consequently, the direct participation of LATAM Airlines Group S.A. corresponds to 48.47% and indirectly through its subsidiary Inversiones Aéreas S.A. to 51.14%. - In April 2019, TAM Linhas Aereas S.A, through a public offering of shares, acquired 27.26% of the shares of Multiplus S.A., owned by minority shareholders.
+- (1) Incorporation or acquisition of companies - On May 21, 2020, LATAM Airlines Group S.A., has acquired a total of 23,415 shares of Latam Airlines Perú S.A. to non-controlling shareholders, consequently, the direct participation of LATAM Airlines Group S.A. corresponds to 48.47% and indirectly through its subsidiary Inversiones Aéreas S.A. to 51.14%. - On March 23, 2020, Transporte Aéreo S.A. carries out a capital increase for 109,662 shares which were acquired by Mas Investment Limited, consequently, the shareholding of Transporte Aéreo S.A. is as follows: Lan Cargo S.A. with 87.12567%, Inversiones Lan S.A. with 0.00012% and Mas Investment Limited with 12.87421%. - In April 2019, TAM Linhas Aereas S.A, through a public offering of shares, acquired 27.26% of the shares of Multiplus S.A., owned by minority shareholders.
 Subsequently, the Company TAM S.A assigned 72,74% of its stake in Multiplus S.A., through a capital increase, to TAM Linhas Aerea S.A.; Because of 100% of the shares remain under the control of TAM Linhas Aereas S.A. a merge with Multiplus S.A. was materialized, leaving Multiplus S.A. from being an independent company on May 31, 2019.
 As result of the merger by incorporation, the Coalition and Loyalty Program of Multiplus S.A. which was identified as an independent Cash Generating Unit (CGU), and which also represented an operating segment, becomes part, as well as, the other loyalty programs of the group (LATAM Pass and LATAM Fidelidade), of the CGU Air Transport.
 Additionally, from that moment LATAM has a single operating segment within the Group.